-Pier Giorgio Di Cicco was born in Italy and raised in Maryland.
-He is the author of 22 books of poetry and a book on city building (Municipal Mind, Mansfield Press).
-He has lectured widely in the domain of creative economies throughout N. America and Europe and is the recipient of a Canadian Urban Institute Award for his thesis of civic spirit as the underpinning of prosperous modern cities.
-He is a Roman Catholic priest, a jazz trumpeter, and principal of the urban consultancy, “Municipal Mind” (municipalmind.com).
-He is presently the public space liaison between the stakeholders of the Toronto waterfront land and the City of Toronto.
-He was the Poet Laureate of the City of Toronto between 2004 and 2009, and taught at the University of Toronto in the early part of the century in a field that he established as editor of the first anthology of Italian Canadian Literature (1976).
-He lives north of Toronto on a farm and devotes his time to the priesthood, his urban consultancy, and the research on and invention of devices that protect the bio-ecosystem from electro-magnetic radiation.
+Pier Giorgio Di Cicco was born in Italy and raised in Maryland, Montreal, and Toronto.
+He died in December 2019 near Orillia, Ont.
+He was the author of more than 20 books of poetry and a book on city building (Municipal Mind, Mansfield Press).
+He lectured widely in the domain of creative economies throughout N. America and Europe and was the recipient of a Canadian Urban Institute Award for his thesis of civic spirit as the underpinning of prosperous modern cities.
+He was a Roman Catholic priest, a jazz trumpeter, and principal of the urban consultancy, “Municipal Mind” (municipalmind.com).
+He was also the Poet Laureate of the City of Toronto between 2004 and 2009, and taught at the University of Toronto in the early part of the century in a field that he established as editor of the first anthology of Italian Canadian Literature (1976).

 For additional information, see http://canadian-writers.athabascau.ca/english/writers/pgdicicco/pgdicicco.php